top of page

-At Farmington Dental Design, we often find that even patients who have dentures still have questions about them.
+At Farmington Dental Care, we often find that even patients who have dentures still have questions about them.
 We’re here to take the mystery out of all your dental procedures, including dentures.

 Full dentures, also known as complete dentures, are recommended for patients who are missing all of their natural teeth and do not have enough bone structure to support implants.
 Full dentures can be either conventional or immediate.

 Conventional dentures are made and placed after the remaining teeth are removed and all tissues have healed, which may take several months.
 Immediate dentures are made in advance and are placed immediately after teeth are removed.
 However because the tissue and bone shrink over time and especially while healing, immediate dentures typically require more extensive refitting and adjustments while the jaw heals, and sometimes have to be remade entirely.

 Partial dentures are a good option for patients who have one or more remaining healthy teeth.
 These appliances consist of replacement teeth attached to a gum-colored base, which is fastened to nearby natural teeth to keep them fixed in place.
 They are not permanently attached, however, and can easily be removed for cleaning and while sleeping, just like full dentures.